cvai-roig-lab/dnn2brain-function/README.md

 * Highlighting the cortical region by color code corresponding to the best predicting DNN

-* To assess similarity between two tasks, we extract the features of the Deep Neural Networks(DNNs) trained on these tasks

 <div align="center">
   <img width="80%" alt="DNN-fMRI comparison" src="https://github.com/kshitijd20/dnn-to-brain-function/blob/main/figures/methods-vid.gif">